Understanding Xanax Withdrawal

 Tapering off Xanax involves gradually cutting back on the dosage of the drug over a period of time.
 In some cases, a doctor may recommend switching to a less potent Benzodiazepine with a longer half-life, like Klonopin, to taper off use.
 Detox from Xanax should always be done under the supervision of a professional.

 Following a sudden withdrawal or even too-rapid taper, the brain thinks it’s being injured, so it marshals all these other mechanisms to try and mitigate these reactions…fatigue, disorientation, malaise, severe panic and startle reactions, nerve pain, muscle aches, short-term memory loss.
 Xanax withdrawal especially can be dangerous, even fatal, which is why you need a slow, individualized taper.

 Medically-assisted detox is the most effective way to get clean and avoid health complications.
 Medical detox programs keep patients comfortable and minimize the effects of withdrawal.
 This is the safest method of detox, as doctors are close by in the event that withdrawal symptoms become life-threatening.

 If you’re taking more Xanax than before to feel the same effects, it’s likely that you will experience symptoms of withdrawal if you stop taking the drug.
 The sudden and intense effects of withdrawal from Xanax require a carefully supervised, medical detox.

 Many inpatient and outpatient treatment programs offer detox as the first step in treatment.
 These programs can help Xanax users beat their physical dependence on the drug, while also addressing the psychological side of addiction.
-Getting treatment for Xanax addiction will give you your best chance at a successful recovery.
+Getting treatment for Xanax addiction can give you a chance at recovery.

-For help finding a treatment program, please contact us today.
+For help finding a treatment program, contact a treatment provider today.